-Many consumer products such as OneDrive rely on sync.
-And as a campus WiFi victim, I can personally tell you that sync sucks.
-Sync leads to a host of issues between conflicting versions of a document (especially when some editing has to be done offline), slow upload time in bad connections, and even accelerating encryption viruses such as .locky ransomware.
+Many consumer products, such as OneDrive, rely on sync.
+Sync leads to a host of issues between conflicting versions of a document (especially when some editing has to be done offline), slow upload time in bad connections, and even accelerating encryption viruses such as locky ransomware.
 Unless sync is vital for company operations, it is best to cut it out of the picture.

 8. Operator error – coupled with no oversight

-Remember that statistic I mentioned above?
+Remember that statistic mentioned above?
 35% of data breaches are employee negligence or error.
-Yes, “operator error” could be the reason your business files might one day be compromised.
+Yes, “operator error” could be the reason your business files might become compromised.

 To make matters worse, consumer products don’t allow for IT oversight to help solve those error moments.
 Instead of having access to the system or overriding errors, IT managers must now troubleshoot on an individual basis.
-And with the average organization having 175 collaboration tools and 61 file sharing services, this means valuable IT money and resources down the drain.
+With the average organization having 175 collaboration tools and 61 file sharing services, this means valuable IT money and resources are down the drain.

-9. Not built to integrate into your existing infrastructure
+9. They are not built to integrate into your existing infrastructure

 Running an efficient business requires strategic allocation of resources.
 Consumer-grade tools don’t add value to the organization but tend to suck time away from IT personnel.

-SmartFile’s on-premises solution integrates directly into your network and adds enhanced security for file sharing and storage.
+SmartFile’s on-premise file sharing solution integrates directly into your network and adds enhanced security for file sharing and storage.
 Furthermore, SmartFile is HIPAA compliant, so if you ever anticipate contracting in the healthcare industry, SmartFile has you covered.

-While the most trivial of these problems, branding helps bring a professional polished look to clients and leads.
-When sharing a secure link with a client, the landing page will appear with your branding choices such as logo and color scheme. (picture of branded portal?)
+While the most trivial of these issues, branding helps bring a professional polished look to clients and leads.
+When you use customizable platforms, you have the opportunity to strengthen your branding and presence.
+Imagine sharing a secure link with a client, and the landing page appears with the branding you selected (picture your logo and color scheme).